 Figure 36.
 PWM Controller Window

-In some applications, switching at higher frequencies is desirable even though efficiency is lower, because it allows for better transient response or lower application system noise.
+In some applications, switching at higher frequencies is desirable because it allows for better transient response.
+This tends to be true of applications where the output filter capacitance is low.

 5.7.2 INTERLEAVE SELECTION